-At Clifton All Saints Academy, we endeavour to build positive relationships with parents and carers across the school, where they feel comfortable being open and sharing honesty, as we do as staff.
+The Academy endeavours to build positive relationships with parents and carers across the Academy, where they feel comfortable being open and sharing honesty, as we do as staff.

-All staff at Clifton All Saints Academy are friendly and approachable.
+All staff at the Academy are friendly and approachable.
 If you have any concerns about your child, please come and speak to us.
 The recommended people to talk to are:

-- Firstly, contact your child's class teacher who will be able to inform you of the additional support your child is receiving and the support we have to offer. - If you need specialist support or have additional worries, then please come and talk to our school SENDCo (Miss Pepper) or Headteacher (Mrs Ward). - Our SENDCo (Miss Pepper), oversees all support and progress of every child receiving additional support across the school.
-Miss Pepper can be found in the Year 2 classroom, contacted via email on spepper@cliftonallsaintsacademy.co.uk or via the office on 01462 628444.
+- Firstly, contact your child's class teacher who will be able to inform you of the additional support your child is receiving and the support we have to offer. - If you need specialist support or have additional worries, then please come and talk to the Academy's SENDCo (Miss Pepper) or Headteacher (Miss Byrne). - ❖ The Academy's SENDCo (Miss Pepper), oversees all support and progress of every child receiving additional support across the Academy.
+Miss Pepper can be found in the Year 1 classroom, contacted via email on spepper@cliftonallsaintsAcademy.co.uk or via the office on 01462 628444.

-HOW DOES THE SCHOOL KNOW IF MY CHILD NEEDS EXTRA SUPPORT?
+HOW DOES THE ACADEMY KNOW IF MY CHILD NEEDS EXTRA SUPPORT?

-At Clifton All Saints Academy, we identify children who need extra support in the following ways:
+The Academy identifies children who need extra support in the following ways: